Lawrence Osborne’s On Java Road (Hong Kong) & Mr Bates vs The Post Office (UK)

 Get ready for a wild ride.
 In 1912, disgraced aristocrat Edwin St. Andrew experiences what he thinks is a hallucination.
 For a split second, in a remote forest on Vancouver Island, he senses a cavernous space and the sound of a violin.
 In 2203, a novel by Moon Colony Two dweller Olive Llewellyn contains a passage in which a man plays the violin in an airship terminal while trees rise around him.
 And in 2401, an era when time travel is a crime, Gaspery-Jacques Roberts is sent to investigate a space-time anomaly caught on film in 1994 — which features notes from a violin.
 It’s the start of Roberts’ sleuthing at various moments in time… Sea of Tranquility remains one of my all-time favourites this year: a genre-bending fusion of crime and science fiction.

-And if you’re looking for more top-quality international crime fiction, I’d thoroughly recommend Bitter Lemon Press and Orenda Books
+And if you’re looking for more top-quality international crime fiction, I’d thoroughly recommend Bitter Lemon Press and Orenda Books.

 Wishing you all a very Merry Christmas and a Happy New Year!